Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 **DISCLAIMER:** Angular 2 is still in Alpha stage so the syntax I present in here is subject to be changed and|or simplified.
 I am using Angular 2.0.0-alpha.26.
 Also, what I write in here is just my opinion and I could be *wrong*.

 Angular 2 is around the corner and there are mixed opinions about it.
-Some people can't wait for it and other people is not any happy with it.
+Some people can't wait for it and other people are not any happy with it.
 Why is that?
-People is afraid to change, thinking that they wasted their time learning something that is now going to change in a radical way.
+People are afraid to change, thinking that they wasted their time learning something that is now going to change in a radical way.

 Angular is a great framework, but is is 6 years old, and that for a framework is too much.
 The web evolved a lot since Angular inception in 2009 and the Angular team can't simply implement those new stuff without breaking half of the actual implementation.